JesusCGuerrero/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    If your component needs access to lifecycle methods, or if your component needs access to 'this'

 - [ ] Name three lifecycle methods and their purposes.

+    1 - componentDidUpdate() - Used to update the DOM in response to prop or state changes.

+    2 - render() - Required within a class component.
+It renders your component to the UI.

+    3 - componentDidMount() - Allows the use of setState().

 - [ ] What is the purpose of a custom hook?

+    To handle sharing code and logic with flexibility and ease.
+They allow us to extract component logic into reusable functions.

 - [ ] Why is it important to test our apps?

+    So that we can see if any changes we are making cause our code to break.
+They can also test edge cases.

 ## Project Set Up